tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 > VM48:1 Uncaught TypeError: Assignment to constant variable.

-But the immutability due to `const` is *shallow* in the sense that while the `myObj` variable which references the object is immutable, the properties of the object are mutable, i.e. we can reassign properties on `myObj` with no error:
+But the immutability due to `const` is *weak* or *shallow* in the sense that while the `myObj` variable which references the object is immutable, the properties of the object are mutable, i.e. we can reassign properties on `myObj` with no error:

 ```javascript
 myObj.aProperty = 0